-is to curate welcoming arts & cultural experiences where people of all ages and incomes can explore creativity, enjoy beauty, grow empathy and increase awareness.
+Our mission is to curate welcoming arts & cultural experiences where people of all ages and incomes can explore creativity, enjoy beauty, grow empathy and increase awareness.

-For more about our events style and what to expect at a show, click here.
+For more about our events style, past performers, and what to expect at a show, click here.

 For Portland Abbey Arts, click here.

-If interested in joining the “New Abbey Movement” or starting The Round in your town, visit www.LonelyBuildings.com.
+If interested in joining the “New Abbey Movement”, renovating an old building, or starting The Round in your town, visit www.LonelyBuildings.com.

-the Fremont Abbey is a home for creative community.
+Our home venue, the Fremont Abbey is a hub for creative community.